 Artifactory supports cleanup by allowing you to write custom User Plugins which you can develop to meet your own specific cleanup requirements.

 JFrog provides a number of cleanup scripts on GitHub which you can use as provided or modify to suit your own needs.
 For example, the following artifactCleanup plugin deletes artifacts that have not been downloaded for a specified number of months.

 Using the Artifactory REST API, you may write scripts to implement virtually any custom cleanup logic.
 This provides you with an extensive and flexible set of customization capabilities as provided by the REST API.

-When using Jenkins for continuous integration, you can configure a policy to discard old builds that are stored in Artifactory along with their artifacts.
+When using JFrog CLI, Jenkins or Azure DevOps for continuous integration, you can configure a policy to discard old builds that are stored in Artifactory along with their artifacts.